EIHW/passau-sfch/README.md

 # Multimodal Prediction of Spontaneous Humour: A Novel Dataset and Results

 Code used for the paper *Multimodal Prediction of Spontaneous Humour: A Novel Dataset and Results*.
+(ArXiv link will follow here).

 Includes scripts for hyperparameter search and/or leave-one-out training & evaluation.